Other Places to Visit

 Again, make sure that equipment and lights are turned off after hours.

-Replace your high-use incandescent light bulbs with compact fluorescent lights.
+Replace your high-use incandescent light bulbs with LEDs or compact fluorescent lights.
 A compact fluorescent light uses 75 percent less electricity to produce the same amount of light as an incandescent bulb.
 The compact fluorescent will last about 10,000 hours as opposed to the 600 to 1,000 hour average life of an incandescent.
 By replacing a 100-watt incandescent with an equivalent 25-watt compact fluorescent, you can save more than $90 per bulb in electricity costs over the 10,000-hour lifetime of the compact fluorescent.

 Make sure that bulbs, fixtures, lenses, lamps and reflective surfaces are cleaned regularly.
 By removing grease, dust and other dirt, you can increase the output of your lights.